 Water serpents may still lurk within lakes and oceans, Bigfoot or Sasquatch may still be hidden within deep forests, unidentified flying objects have spawned new legends, and ghosts and witches are still blamed for several unexplainable events.

 Devil’s Hole Cave, Arkansas – A strange and mysterious creature is said to reside within the depths of this seemingly bottomless cave.

 El Chupacabra or the Goat Sucker – This is a heavy creature, the size of a small bear, with a row of spines reaching from the neck to the base of the tail, and it takes its name from the fact that it is supposed to attack animals and drink their blood – especially goats.

 The Jersey Devil – One of America’s oldest mysteries, this legendary creature, described as a flying biped with hooves, is said to lurk in the Pine Barrens of Southern New Jersey.

-Minnesota Iceman – In the 1960’s, a male, human-like creature was exhibited across America.
-Described as 6 foot tall, hairy, with large hands and feet, he was promoted as a Neanderthal, Bigfoot or Yeti.
+Minnesota Iceman – In the 1960s, a male, human-like creature was exhibited across America.
+Described as six foot tall, hairy, with large hands and feet, he was promoted as a Neanderthal, Bigfoot or Yeti.

-Thunderbirds of Illinois – Tales of strange, monster birds with enormous wingspans that are large enough to carry away human victims.
+Thunderbirds of Illinois – Tales of strange, monster birds with enormous wingspans large enough to carry away human victims.